 This community helps developers, analysts, and business intelligence professionals connect with and use the XBRL API, Public Filings Database, staff and community-sourced resources and tools more effectively.

-Using the XBRL Filed Data extension for Google Sheets or Office 365 Excel is the quickest way to get started understanding how to use the XBRL API and our Public Filings Database.
+Using the XBRL Filed Data extension for Google Sheets or Office 365 Excel is an easy way to get started creating queries and understanding how to use the XBRL API and our Public Filings Database.
 Scroll down for free spreadsheet templates you can customize, as well as other resources for using the XBRL API with programming languages like PHP, Python and R.

 Multi-Company Comparison (.zip download)